Friends of Daniel | Friends of Kyra | |

 A p-value is the probability of the observed data, or more extreme data, under the assumption that the null hypothesis is true.
 To understand what this means, it might be especially useful to know what this doesn’t mean.
 First, we need to know what ‘the assumption that the null hypothesis is true’ looks like, and which data we should expect if the null hypothesis is true.
 Although the null hypothesis can be any value, in this assignment we will assume the null hypothesis is specified as a mean difference of 0.
 For example, we might be interested in calculating the difference between a control condition and an experimental condition on a dependent variable.

 It is useful to distinguish the null hypothesis (the prediction that the mean difference in the population is exactly 0) and the null model (a model of the data we should expect when we collect data when the null hypothesis is true).
 The null hypothesis is a point at 0, but the null model is a distribution.
-It is visualized in textbooks or power analysis software using pictures as you can see in Figure 1.6, with t-values on the horizontal axis, and a critical t-value somewhere between 1.96 – 2.15 (depending on the sample size).
+It is visualized in textbooks or power analysis software using pictures as you can see in Figure 1.1, with t-values on the horizontal axis, and a critical t-value somewhere between 1.96 – 2.15 (depending on the sample size).
 This is done because the statistical test when comparing two groups is based on the t-distribution, and the p-value is statistically significant when the t-value is larger than a critical t-value.

-Let’s assume that the null model in the Figure above is true, and that we observe a mean difference of 0.5 between the two groups.
+Let’s assume that the null model in Figure 1.6 above is true, and that we observe a mean difference of 0.5 between the two groups.
 This observed difference falls in the red area in the right tail of the distribution.
 This means that the observed mean difference is relatively surprising, under the assumption that the true mean difference is 0.
 If the true mean difference is 0, the probability density functions shows that we should not expect a mean difference of 0.5 very often.
 If we calculate a p-value for this observation, it would be lower than 5%.
-The probability of observing a mean difference that is at least as far away from 0 as 0.5 (either to the left from the mean, or to the right, when we do a two-tailed test) is less than 5%.
+The probability of observing a mean difference that is at least as far away from 0 as 0.5 (either to the left of the mean, or to the right, when we do a two-tailed test) is less than 5%.

 The distribution is much narrower because the distribution of mean differences is based on the standard error of the difference between means.
 The standard error is calculated based on the standard deviation and the sample size, as follows: